ErikPDev/AdvanceDeaths/README.md

 AdvanceDeaths is created to take advantage of the Death Feature in Minecraft: Bedrock Edition.

-With AdvanceDeaths, you can customize the death experience of your players, have you own discord bot, and more to come.
+With AdvanceDeaths, you can customize the death experience of your players, have your own discord bot, and more to come.

 # Notice: